the-trash/the_actual_locales/README.md

 Way to find and log alive localization keys into your i18n locale files

+### The Problem

+It can be difficult to find actual localization keys after months of maintenance of rails project

+### The Solution

 This gem collect all executed `I18n.translate` and `I18n.t` calls and dump it into YAML file at `#{Rails.root}/log/`